One-Way ANOVA with JMP

 • Alternative Hypothesis(Ha): The data are not normally distributed

-Step 2: Test whether the variance of the data for each level is equal to the variance of other levels.
+Step 2: Test whether the variance of the data for each level is equal to the variance of the other levels.

 • Null Hypothesis(H0):